Site icon Sips, Nibbles & Bites

 Creamy Mashed Potatoes

-My Dad made the best creamy mashed potatoes.
-Smooth, and buttery with the perfect amount of moisture.
-He always thinned his mashed potatoes with milk, however, I use half & half in my creamy mashed potatoes recipe.
-In the USA, my favorite potatoes for mashing are Russet potatoes.
-High starch, low moisture potatoes that are light and fluffy when baked.
+My dad made the best creamy mashed potatoes — smooth, buttery, and with just the right amount of moisture.
+He always thinned his mashed potatoes with milk, but in my recipe, I use half & half for extra richness and creaminess.

 Creamy Mashed Potatoes for Two